Tuğba Özay: Political views

 Tuğba Özay is a member of CHP, from Turkey's center-left political spectrum, and declares her left leaning opinions openly, as well as her strong views on hot topics in Turkey's political agenda such as the headscarf controversy and secularism.

 Conviction

-In 2004, Özay was sentenced to three months in prison for insulting police officers at the full body scanner in Adnan Menderes Airport, Izmir as she was returning form a presentation abroad.
+In 2004, Özay was sentenced to three months in prison for insulting police officers at the full body scanner in İzmir Adnan Menderes Airport as she was returning form a presentation abroad.
 The court converted the imprisonment into a fine of ₺1,481.

 In 2007, Özay was detained for five and half months during a trial with 51 suspects accused of forming an armed criminal organization for financial profit.
 She was released from detention on January 24, 2008.
 The trial concluded on December 7, 2012.
 The court convicted her of criminal threatening and sentenced her to one year and eight months in prison.
 She was acquitted of a hierarchical membership in the criminal organization or lending any assistance.